kinojms/obsidian-notes/STCLOUD/III. Cloud Concepts Overview.md

 	- are flexible—on-demand
 	- can change more quickly, easily, and cost-effectively than hardware solutions
 	- eliminate the undifferentiated heavy-lifting tasks
+- scales in and out (horizontal and vertical)

 ## Cloud Service Models
 ### IaaS (Infrastructure as a service)